mirkobunse/bibtexlectron/README.md

 }
 ```

-### Shared state
+### Shared state in React Components

-Components are very much isolated.
+Each components is isolated.
 When multiple components need to share some state, it is therefore necessary to implement this state in a common ancestor of both components.
 This concept is known as [lifting state up](https://reactjs.org/docs/lifting-state-up.html).
 In short, you need to ensure the following:

-- a common ancestor of all sharing components takes care of retrieving `this.state` and of invoking `this.setState`.
+- a common ancestor of all sharing components takes care of reading `this.state` and of invoking `this.setState`.
 - all sharing components retrieve the value of this state through `this.props`
 - all sharing components make changes to the common state through callbacks, which the ancestor provides through props as well.